AllyPallyUK/NoParticles/README.md

 # No Particles

-A simple Beat Saber mod for 1.17.1 that disables various particle effects
+A simple Beat Saber mod for 1.17.1 that disables various particle effects.

 ## Credits